hypertoast/llm-zoomcamp-2024/project3/readme.md

 # llm-zoomcamp-2024
 # Project 3
-# Mental Health Q&A System with RAG Flow Using Hugging Face and OpenAI
+# Mental Health Q&A System with RAG Flow Using OpenAI

 This project is created by me for the [LLM Zoomcamp 2024](https://github.com/DataTalksClub/llm-zoomcamp).